weaveworks-guides/weave-net-legacy/weave-and-docker-platform/1-machine.md

 ## Cleanup

 This completes Part 1 of this tutorial.
-If you are not going on to Part 2, then you may want to remove the containers and the VM used in this example:
+If you are not going on to [Part 2][ch2], then you may want to remove the containers and the VM used in this example:

 ~~~bash
 > docker rm -f pingme pinger